 Inside Liberty’s Prisoner

-Are you tired of being dumbed to death with special effects, animation and lies, with the regurgitated remakes and cerebrally lobotomizing material that the whores of Hollywood excrete to their pimps that peddle this crap in their bed bug infested, disease ridden theaters with their over-priced tickets and food that are slowly but surely becoming the human shooting galleries of the 21st century?
+Are you tired of being dumbed to death with special effects, animation and lies, with the regurgitated remakes and cerebrally lobotomizing material that the whores of Hollywood excrete to their pimps that peddle this crap in their bed bug infested, disease ridden theaters with their over-priced tickets and food?
 Would you like something different, something that goes way beyond anything that Hollywood could ever do and never leave your house to experience it?
 To get it right, Hollywood averages between 20-30 takes to cut through the ego and sense of entitlement of these so-called “actors”.
 The everyday people of Liberty’s Prisoner, one or two takes was all that was necessary.

 Liberty’s Prisoner is the advent of Real Interactive Cinema, an entirely new genre of cinematic experience.
 Real, because it is shot in real-time, without table reads, story boards, rehearsals and there was never a script on any location.
 Everything you are EXPERIENCING in the movie is actually happening as you see it.
 There was no make up or special effect makeup utilized.
 What you experience is as real as it gets!
 Interactive, because if you pay attention and are one of the first 20 people to find the hidden message, you will receive an equal share of 1 million dollars from the proceeds of the movie.

 I wanted to show the world that everyday people could do a better job at being themselves than Hollywood.
 People that go to work and smile when they feel like crying, go home to relationships and laugh when they feel like dying.
 People that give a stellar performance each and every day of their life, for little or no appreciation at all.
 These are the people of Liberty’s Prisoner.